uchicago-capp-30320/ShoulderToShoulder/README.md

 ```
 </pre>

-If you have already created the environment before, you can enter it by following these steps:
+If you have already created the poetry environment once before, you will need to enter it every time you develop in the backend.
+Follow these steps to open the environment:

 <pre>
 ```